ZHaskell/docs/Z-IO/Filesystem.md

     printStd =<< readLine bi
 ```

 `initFile` function doesn't open the file, and it just records how to open and close the file.
-Every time you want to do something with the file, use `withResource` to open(and close) it, and that's all about resource handling in Z.
+Every time you want to do something with the file, use `withResource` to open(and close) it, that's all about resource handling in Z.

 `Resource` has a `Monad` instance, which is useful for safely combining resources, e.g. instead of writing following code: